 I am a former member of the American Agricultural Editors’ Association, the Texas Outdoor Writers Association and the Society of American Travel Writers.
 In 2012, I trained as a Texas Master Naturalist and am a member with the Highland Lakes Chapter.
 I have also volunteered at the Blanco Good Samaritan Center (a non-profit which operates a thrift store and food pantry) since 2004 and served as president for six years (2012-17).
 In 2017, I joined the Society of Children’s Book Writers and Illustrators.

 In 2017, I wrote a children’s chapter book entitled Irma Lena.
 I thought the plot was too simple so I shelved it and later started another book.
 That year, I also joined the Society of Children’s Book Writers and Illustrators.
-After a lot of work, I signed with Steven Chudney with The Chudney Agency in June 2019.
-He loves my Juniper Jo, Nature Nerd chapter books.
+After a lot of work, I signed with an agent in June 2019.
+He loved my Juniper Jo, Nature Nerd chapter books.
 What’s more, Irma Lena came off the shelf.
 Turns out that she’s a bit younger Irma Lena.
-I’m so thrilled that I’ve finally found my true passion–sharing my love for and awe of nature with kids!
+Sadly, my agent and I parted ways in 2021.
+But I refuse to throw in the towel.
+I will continue to write and share my love for and awe of nature with kids of all ages!

 Reach for stars.
 Don’t ever give up!